What is coronavirus (COVID-19)?

 COVID-19 usually causes mild illness, similar to the flu.
 But some people get much sicker.
 They may develop pneumonia or other problems that need to be treated in the hospital.
-In a small number of these people, the illness may lead to death.
-Older adults and people with serious health problems are at highest risk.
+Some people die.

 People with mild illness usually recover in about 2 weeks.
 But some people have health problems that last much longer.
 These may include fatigue, cough, shortness of breath, pain in the chest, and depression or anxiety.

 The virus can affect many parts of the body.
 These include the heart, lungs, and brain.
 Experts will learn more about how COVID-19 affects long-term health over time.

 How can you care for yourself if you get sick?